mohsenrahmanikivi/SmartBLock/README.md

    - Connectivity:
      SP1(SD memory interface SPI)--> Mode= Full-Duplex Master, Prescaler= 128 USART1(Wifi interface Rc, Tx)--> Mode= Asynchronous, [for ring buffer] DMA setting= add "USART1_RX", NVIC Setting= global interrupt enable
-     USART2(Stlink debuger)--> Mode= Asynchronous
+     USART2(Stlink debugger)--> Mode= Asynchronous
     - Clock configuration = HCLK= 32 MHZ
     - Middleware --> FATFS= User-Defined, USE_LFN= Enable on the HEAP
-4. Download the files from the repository and put them in the same path in your project
+4. Download the files from the repository and put them on the same path in your project( files that don't start with underline "_" differ in each platform and architecture, don't copy them directly)
    - "Core/Inc/"
    - "Core/Src/"
    - "Middlewares/Third_Party/"
 5. Configure FATFS
-   - Prepare a SD memory card formatted in FAT32
+   - Prepare an SD memory card formatted in FAT32
    - Configure the FATFS API based on this instruction [Tutorial: An SD card over SPI using STM32CubeIDE and FatFS](https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/), [github](https://github.com/kiwih/cubeide-sd-card/tree/master)
    - There are some changes that are not in the tutorial, In the tutorial, SP2 is used as communication pins but we are using SP1 for this purpose, and in the part of defines, you need to define hspi1 instead of hspi2.
 Finally in the file ser_diskio_spi.c, we need to provide our low-level HAL functions instead of the current one.
 ```sh